SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 ### Adding the dependency

-Platformio gives us a helpful way to do dependency management, which you can read an overview of [here](https://docs.platformio.org/en/latest/librarymanager/dependencies.html).
+PlatformIO gives us a helpful way to do dependency management, which you can read an overview of [here](https://docs.platformio.org/en/latest/librarymanager/dependencies.html).
 But to save you time, we have outlined the basic workflow for you.